rossaddison/yii2-house2house/README.md

 All Udb roles are linked to the 'employee' role so change the employee role 'makeup' if you want this to be applicable to all employees using this software.

+**I have adapted the roles and permissions using the RBAC GUI that admin has access to on one site and want to include these in my next migration.
+How do I transfer these roles and permissions from one site to another?**
+The quickest method will be to simply create a SQL export data file for the auth_item, and auth_item_child tables from your phpMyadmin.
+After you have imported them using phpMyadmin you can then assign these roles to the users that signup or that you as admin internally signup **using the RBAC GUI.** The auth_assignment table will then be populated with the roles and respective user_id.
+You will not need to include these values in any migration file since these values only pertain to the db database and not to the subsequent databases.
 **An employee of company/division/unit 5 must have additional rights?** Contact the administrator having admin rights for this website.
 The manager of company 5 will NOT be able to set these rights.

 **How do we setup our site so that individuals who sign up will be charged a paypal subscription?**